adventure bike ride

-The entire long loop is 240+ miles with 18,000’± of climbing and descending.
-The short loop shares the first 60 miles of the long loop, before a detour that connects with the last 65 miles of the the long route, total mileage – 135 with 12k of climbing and descending.
-All climbs and descents are on dirt roads, average grades are around 4-5% with some short sections up to 8%.
+The entire long loop is 175+ miles with 12,000’± of climbing and descending.
+All climbs and descents average grades are around 4-5% with some short sections up to 8%.

-There will be one aid station available for the the short and two for the long loop.
-The long loop will have a re supply (store) at mile 110.
-You need to be able to carry enough water and food for a minimum of 60-70 miles.
+There will be two aid stations available on loop.
+You will have an aid station at mile 60 and a re supply (store) at mile 105 .
+You need to be able to carry enough water and food for a minimum of 60+ miles.

 You may see a few cars, but for the most part you’ll have the roads to yourselves.